KFRU: History

 In 2004, KFRU and the other Premier Marketing Group stations were sold to Cumulus Broadcasting.
 In August 2017, KFRU applied for an FM translator at 98.9 as part of the FCC's AM revitalization project.
 The translator signed on for the first time on August 18, 2019.

+In August 2026, local programming was eliminated from the station as part of nationwide layoffs by Cumulus Media.
+"Columbia Morning" host David Gaines (with KFRU since 2008) and "The Morning Meeting" host Simon Rose (with KFRU since 1990) departed.

 Network affiliations

 ABC Radio Network

 When KFRU was purchased by the Star-Times, it became affiliated with the NBC Blue Network, now the ABC Radio Network.
 KFRU switched to Westwood One News in 2014.
 After Westwood One ended their newsfeed, KFRU returned to ABC News Radio on August 31, 2020.

 Missouri Tiger Network

 KFRU was the longtime flagship station of play-by-play broadcasts of Missouri Tiger football and basketball teams.
 On December 22, 2009, Mizzou Sports Properties (owned by Learfield Sports) announced it would move Tiger broadcasts to Zimmer Radio's mid-Missouri cluster, fronted by 99,000-watt KCMQ, starting in 2010.

-With KMOX-AM in St. Louis as a network affiliate, the network has had many regional and national broadcasters providing play-by-play and color commentary for MU sports broadcasts, including:
+With KMOX in St. Louis as a network affiliate, the network has had many regional and national broadcasters providing play-by-play and color commentary for MU sports broadcasts, including: